sandra-suozzo/English5IB/content/en/docs/Artificial Intelligence/Definition.md

 2 Programming a computer to use general language.

-3 Arranging hy pothetical neurons in a manner so that they can form concepts.
+3 Arranging hypothetical neurons in a manner so that they can form concepts.

-4 Awav to determine and measure problem complexity,
+4 A way to determine and measure problem complexity.

-5 Sell-improvement.
+5 Self-improvement.

 6 Abstraction: Defined as the quality of dealing with ideas rather than events.